One of our School Administrators are available each day from 8.15 am to 5.00 pm.

 Please collect your children promptly at 3.10pm for Reception and at 3.15pm for KS1 & KS2 (or at the stated time if they are attending clubs).
 Children should be reminded on a regular basis to come back into school and let their class teacher know if the adult collecting them is not there.

 If your child is going home with someone other than the parent or carer who would normally collect them, please put the details in writing and hand in to the School Office.
 There are also slips available in the School Office for you to complete with collection arrangements.
 If someone we do not know is collecting your child, please always let us know.
 It is also a good idea to introduce your childminder to us, if you have one.

 What should I do if my child is late?

 If you should arrive after 8.55 am please bring your child to the School Office to sign in.
 This allows registers to be updated and dinner numbers to be recalculated to allow for latecomers.
-Please report to the School Office if you need to collect your child at any time during the school day as well.
+Please report to the School Office if you need to collect your child at any time during the school day.

 TRAVELLING TO AND FROM SCHOOL